jsm8989/vesicles_iii/lab_notes.md

 - Didn't do much project work over the weekend other than coming in to EF today, while waiting I went on a jog and picked up an Agatha Christie book in Coton so read that for a while
 - Was planning to use the DLW but was unsure if Max's stuff (who had booked before me) was finished, so will maybe try and get on it tomorrow!

+- Right now: looking to find the .oib metadata, to see if it has a micron per pixel value (otherwise will go and check on the hardware/manual)
+- Success, see for example `oifread.py` (and thanks to the person who wrote the oiffile py lib)
+- During exploration I came across the open microscopy environment, seems cool